 *See the School of Public Health Bulletin for a detailed description.
 Course selection may vary according to the School of Public Health schedule.

 At the discretion of the program director and/or department chair, research students may participate in clinical activities during their research years.

-This minimum three-year program combines the requirements of clinical specialty training with the requirements of the MSD in Dental Public Health.
+Boston University Henry M. Goldman School of Dental Medicine provides opportunities to pursue a combined program that fulfills the requirements of a clinical specialty and the requirements of the MSD in Dental Public Health.
 The program exposes future clinical specialists to health care issues at a societal level through in-depth clinical training and study of a wide range of current issues in health care delivery and public health.
-The duration of the program depends on clinical specialty training requirements.
-The MSD in Dental Public Health is normally of one year’s duration in the dual program.
-The department encourages students also to enroll in the one-year CAGS program in dental public health in order to meet the residency requirement of the American Board of Dental Public Health.
+The duration of the program may vary depending on clinical specialty training requirements, whereas the MSD in Dental Public Health is normally one year.
+Graduates of the combined programs are encouraged to enroll in the one-year CAGS in Dental Public Health in order to meet the residency requirement of the American Board of Dental Public Health.